yedidya03/MyProjects/README.md

 For runnign the project you can open it as an ```eclips``` project and run it (GUI is implemented with java Apllet).

 ### Games
-In the games directory you will found snake and tetis implemented in c++.
+In the games directory you will find snake and tetis implemented in c++.
 The games have a console based GUI but the game logic and flow are good and intuitive.
 You can try to play the games simply by compiling them with MinGW or any other c++ compiler and run.\
 \